 - MAKE AN INVENTORY of all contracts with vendors and customers that involve data processing and assess their compliance with EU privacy laws and regulations

 - MAKE AN INVENTORY OF & CORRECT all your privacy notices

-- PROVIDE you with one or more internal privacy compliance playbooks containing what you should include in your future contracts and a template of a contract
+- PROVIDE you with one or more internal privacy compliance playbooks containing what you should include in your future contracts, and templates of contracts you can use with your subcontractors

 - PROVIDE you and your teams training on various aspects of EU data privacy laws

-- ASSURE THAT YOU COMPLY with any filing or declarative requirements, if any
+- ASSURE THAT YOU COMPLY with any regulatory filing or declarative requirements, if any

 - ASSURE that your international data transfers are compliant with European laws and regulations

 - PREPARE YOU to handle an individual’s access request for information

 - If applicable, ESTABLISH internal processes for security breaches or MAP your current data breach and incident response policies and procedures against the GDPR requirements, and CREATE an action plan to fill the gaps

 If you need more assistance, we can provide you with ad-on modules to comply with EU laws on an on-going basis, including: